CodesBySanjay/Week2/README.md

 ## 📁 How to Use This Repo

-- Explore each topic folder to find lecture notes, code examples, and assignments
 - Review submitted assignments for practice
 - Experiment by extending the examples and applying OOP principles